rubenrabb01/Modeling-MacFish-database/Common_code.md

 - As above, the slope of body length is only significant (and positive) in pike

-#### Fit another model with a nested design of fish id within speciesa, using Gamma distribution and adaptive Gaussian quadrature
+#### Fit another model with a nested design of fish id within species, using Gamma distribution and adaptive Gaussian quadrature

 To specify for an adaptive Gaussian quadrature we use the argument _naGQ=0_